The Animals Being Hunted

 'Protected.'
 Endangered.
 Still Being Shot.

-Every year, British hunters travel across the world to kill wild animals – including those listed as endangered, critically endangered, or even extinct in the wild.
+Every year, hunters travel across the world to kill wild animals – including those listed as endangered, critically endangered, or even extinct in the wild.

-Since the 1980s, more than 5,000 trophies of endangered species have been imported to the UK.
 Behind every trophy is a life lost — and often a species pushed one step closer to extinction.

-Most Targeted by British Trophy Hunters
+Most Targeted by Trophy Hunters

 These are the species that appear most often in hunting trophies – iconic, charismatic animals that should be protected, not pursued.